We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - having anemia from iron deficiency

-- having small cuts or injuries to the skin
+- having small cuts or injuries on your skin

-Diagnosis of a boil on the buttocks includes a medical history and physical exam.
-Your doctor may also order blood tests or take a sample of the pus to determine the cause of the infection.
+A primary care doctor or a skin specialist like a dermatologist can diagnose a boil on your skin.
+To diagnose a boil on the buttocks, a healthcare professional will ask you about your medical history and will perform a physical exam.
+They may also order blood tests or take a sample of the pus to determine the cause of the infection.

-There are many treatment options available for boils.
+Many treatment options are available for boils.
 However, it’s important to avoid popping or puncturing the boil yourself.
-The infection can spread to other parts of the body and lead to complications.
+This can spread the infection to other parts of your body and lead to complications.

 Home remedies for addressing boils include:

-- a well-balanced diet that includes nutrients, such as vitamin C
+- Stick to a balanced diet that includes nutrients such as vitamin C.

 Oral and topical medications